Hair loss : 55 causes of why your hair is falling

 26. Hair Loss after Pregnancy

 Temporary hair loss or also called Telogen effluvium may occur one to five months following pregnancy.
-This condition affects 40 to 50 % women and is usually only temporary.
+This condition affects 40 to 50 % of women and is usually only temporary.

 A month or two after a personal shock (such as surgery, childbirth, severe stress), hair can abruptly fall out in large patches.
 Typically, new hair starts regrowing right away.